-Wolf earned a B.F.A. from the California College of the Arts, San Francisco, CA and an M.F.A. from the University of California, Los Angeles.
+Wolf earned a BFA from California College of the Arts, and an MFA from UCLA.
 He lives and works in Los Angeles.

 1994 "Look for Small Miracles" [Solo] Hoboken Gallery, Hoboken, NJ

 2016 "Circus Venice" [Solo] Angaelica Art Space, Washougal, WA

 2019 "Truthiness" [Group] Lois Lambert Gallery, Santa Monica, CA